laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 category: Algorithm
 code: https://github.com/laegsgaardTroels/laegsgaardTroels.github.io/blob/master/notebooks/2019-02-27-gradient-descent.ipynb
 ---
-The gradient descent algorithm and its variants is one of the most widely used optimization algorithms in machine learning today.
+The gradient descent algorithm and its variants are some of the most widely used optimization algorithms in machine learning today.
 In this post a super simple example of gradient descent will be implemented.<!--more-->

 ## Example